-The program has observed the effectiveness of public education and awareness through the consistent zero commercial motor vehicle fatal crashes for the past years.
-The efforts put out by CNMI MCSAP have been proven successful.
+The program has observed the effectiveness of public education and awareness as one the main focus for the program.
+Aside from inspections, the program has seen that public education and awarness activites plays a crutial role in maintaining a zero commercial motor vehicle fatal rate for the past years.
 Public education efforts have been aimed at increasing CMV operators' and the general public's awareness of proper road safety guidelines.
 Other efforts have also been implemented by extending the awareness to younger drivers by conducting presentations at various schools, community events, and departmental events.
-MCSAP will continue to conduct public education and awareness activities as the program remains focused on ensuring the public's awareness and practice of proper road safety guidelines.
-Personnel will disseminate education and awareness materials (brochures, etc...) at carrier outreach and community activities, in addition to facilitating public education classes.
-CNMI MCSAP will continue to purchase items to promote national safety campaigns such as "No Zone", "Be Ready Be Buckled", and "Share the Road Safely".
-Educational and outreach activities will focus on increasing knowledge and awareness of road safety guidelines.
+The CNMI MCSAP will purchase materials to promote national safety campaigns such as "No Zone", "Be Ready Be Buckled", and "Share the Road Safely".

-Educational and outreach activities will include school and carrier presentations and dissemination of outreach & educational materials during inspections and operations, presentations, and community activities (2 events per month for a total of 6 per quarter or 24 for the year).
-Also included will be at newspaper ads and radio spots for FY 2019.
+Educational and outreach activities will include school and carrier presentations and dissemination of outreach & educational materials during inspections and operations, presentations, and community activities (2 to 3 events per month for the year).
+Also included will be newspaper ads, telelvision ads, and/or radio spots for FY 2020.
 MCSAP will design and disseminate materials promoting road safety.
 These outreach & educational materials will include brochures, etc. to be used to promote safety events.
-No giveaways will be distributed.
-MCSAP plans to maximize its outreach efforts by utilizing the media sources.
-The program plans to print road safety campaign ads in the local newspapers as well as conduct brief promotional radio ads.
+MCSAP plans to maximize its outreach efforts by utilizing media outlets.

-Projected Goals for FY 2019
+Projected Goals for FY 2020 - 2022